regie2197/taph-selenium-js-playwright/README.md

 Setup Instructions
 1. Prerequisites
-    - Install Node.js (v14+ recommended) from Node.js official site.
+    - Install Node.js (v20+ or higher is recommended) from Node.js official site.
     - Install Google Chrome (latest version) for running tests on Chrome.
     - Ensure you have npm (Node.js package manager) installed.